ionic-team/ionic-portals/website/docs/for-super-capacitor/tutorials/nav-controller-example.md

 # Embedding a Root Navigation Controller in Swift Using Storyboard

 By default, Capacitor apps are embedded in a `CAPBridgeViewController`.
-To utilize the "push" type for presenting portals, it is necessary to embed the app within a navigation controller.
+To utilize the "push" type for presenting microapps, it is necessary to embed the app within a navigation controller.

 ## Step 1: Open the Main Storyboard